markgordon22/Travel-Tips-Ireland/README.md

 * As a site owner, I want to give users to the site a gateway to contact the site owner about any enquiries they may have.
 * As a site owner, I want to give the users to the site an opportunity read information about the travel destinations on offer.
-* As a site owner, I want to give users to the site the opportunity to see the imagery of the destinations being advertised.
+* As a site owner, I want to give users to the site the opportunity to see the images of the destinations being advertised.
-* As a site owner, I want to give the user an opportunity to view a destination they are thinking of visiting to see that destination on google maps.
+* As a site owner, I want to give the user an opportunity to view a destination they are thinking of visiting, to see that destination on google maps.
 * As a site owner, I want to grow the company and keep users coming back to the website to book more holidays too Ireland in the future.
+* As a site owner, I want to give the user a chance to read about Ireland in the about page.

 # User Requirements and Expectations